 Factors that increase the risk of developing toenail fungus include:

-Symptoms and past history, the onset of the issue should be explained to the treating doctor pretty much on details.
-A history of illness that may decrease your resistance to infection or interfere with blood flow to your toes, such as poor circulation or diabetes.
+Symptoms, past medical history, and the onset of the issue should be explained to the treating doctor pretty much in detail.
+A history of illness, such as poor circulation or diabetes may decrease your resistance to infection or interfere with blood flow to your toes.

 Your doctor will examine your affected toenail or toenails.
 Often the diagnosis can be made based on the appearance of toenails.
 Your doctor may take small samples of the affected nails.
 These samples will be sent to a laboratory where they are tested for fungi and other infectious agents.